meliao/osdc_support/quickstart.rst

 4. From the console, launch a virtual machine (VM) (:doc:`Details <console>`)

 5. From a terminal, or a program like PuTTY in Windows, access your virtual machine by first ssh'ing into the appropriate login node with the username provided to you and then ssh'ing to your VM.
-If you're having trouble, please see :doc:`ssh_troubleshooting`.
+If you're having trouble, please see :doc:`ssh`.
 The login nodes and the user to login into your VM are:

   =============  ====================================== ==================
   Cloud          Login Node                             VM Username